By the Sword: The Moral Use of Deadly Force

 There are a few nations which have relatively recently instituted gun bans and therefore we have good crime data both before and after these policies went into place.
 While these nations are often used as examples of the success of gun control by the media, the truth is rather disappointing.
 Both Britain and Australia passed major gun control laws in the late 20th century to much praise and fanfare, but if you look at the criminal statistics, you'd see that there isn't much to rejoice about.
 Britain passed gun control legislation in 1988 which had zero effect, so they tried even stricter gun control in 1997.
 But instead of lowering homicide rates, the rates went up after the handgun ban.
 In fact, despite being an island nation and therefore being much more able to control illegal imports, the ban didn't even reduce firearm homicides—they went up too.

-Biblically speaking, many believe carrying, or even owning a weapon runs afoul of Jesus' teaching.
-The reality though is Jesus actually explicitly instructed His disciples to be armed for self-defense on their journeys (Luke 22:36).
-Then of course there is the famous passage where Peter draws his sword and slices off an ear of one of the high priest's slaves coming to arrest Jesus.
-You'll notice Jesus didn't rebuke Peter for either owning or carrying a sword (He had literally just instructed him to do so after all), but rather Jesus rebuked Peter for using it in that particular instance as Jesus knew He must be arrested and crucified (John 18:10-11).
+But regardless of the data and statistics, many believe carrying, or even owning a weapon runs afoul of biblical teaching.
+The truth however, is Jesus actually explicitly told His disciples to be armed for self-defense on their journeys (Luke 22:36).
+Oddly, many will point to the famous passage a few verses later (Luke 22:50)—where Peter draws his sword and slices off an ear of one who is coming to arrest Jesus—as a proof text against weapons.
+But notice Jesus didn't rebuke Peter for either owning or carrying a sword (He had literally just instructed him to do so just a few hours earlier after all), but rather Jesus rebuked Peter for using it in that particular instance as Jesus knew He must be arrested and crucified (John 18:10-11).

 Life & Death: Two Sides of the Same Sword